muellan/metacache/README.md

 - Windows 10.1709 64bit running Ubuntu 16.04 inside WSL and g++ 7.2

 In order to be able to build the default database (based on NCBI RefSeq Release 86 as of 2018-03-05) with default settings your system should have around 48GB of RAM (note that the NCBI RefSeq will still be growing in the near future).
+If you don't have enough RAM, you can use [database partitioning](docs/partitioning.md).

 #### Get The Latest Sources
 Visit MetaCache's github [repository].